zitos97/Hypermobile-Joint-Protector/README.md

-# On the Development of a Hypermobile Joint Protector
+# Low-Fi Prototype of a Hypermobile Joint Protector Assistant

 This repository is dedicated to the project of the lecture Interactive Systems 2020 (Theme 1 - Textile Circuits) at Saarland University.
-We develop a wearable joint protection assistant designed to support people suffering from hypermobility.
-The design of the joint protection assistant is chosen such that it does not affect the overall mobility but is able to give the user vibrotactile feedback if it detects overextension, e.g. during sports.
-Although we focus on elbow joints in this work only, feel welcome to adapt the proposed concept to other body regions or generally advance it.
+We develop a concept of a wearable joint protection assistant designed to support people suffering from hypermobility.
+The design of the joint protection assistant is chosen such that it does not affect the overall mobility but is able to notice the user of critical overextension which might occur, e.g., during sports.
+The feedback is proposed to be vibrotactile.
+Although we focus on elbow joints only, feel welcome to adapt the proposed concept to other body regions or to further advance the overall concept.

-The proposed prototype keeps track of arm stretching with the help of a self-made stretch sensor and gives feedback if it discovers an overextended elbow.
-As a consequence, it then notifies the user who can then fix their posture appropriately to protect their joint.
-If no overstretching is detected, the wearable should not give any feedback and is just nothing else than a usual arm sleeve.
+The proposed prototype keeps track of arm stretching with the help of a self-made stretch sensor measuring the degree of (over)extension Discovering a possibly overextended elbow, the user is notified such that they can then fix their posture appropriately to protect their joint.
+If no overstretching is detected, the wearable should not be perceived as such and is just nothing else than a usual arm sleeve.
 One clue for the detection of overextensions is that we must initially configure the prototype before wearing.
 For that, the arm must be in a position in which it is stretched but not overextended yet.
 This position will be used to configure the system such that it uses this position as reference when judging if the arm is in a healthy posture.

 More technically speaking, the decision when to activate the vibrotactile module is based on the measurements of the integrated stretch sensor on the inside of the am sleeve and a microcontroller programmed accordingly.
 The microcontroller uses the measurements of the stretch sensor to activate the vibe module if those measured values are larger than the initially determined threshold.
 It tells the module to stop the vibration if the measurement falls below this threshold again.
 In turn, this means that the microcontroller must periodically take and interpret the current state of the stretch sensor.
 An LED might be used in addition to the vibration module to offer some visual feedback, as well.